Financial-Times/n-express/README.md

 - `res.unvaryAll()` - remove all vary headers. *Do not use lightly!!!*
 - `res.vary('My-Header')` - add to the list of vary headers

-## next-metrics
-As next-metrics must be a singleton to ensure reliable reporting, it is exported at `require('@financial-times/n-express').metrics`.
-To send metrics under a variant app name (e.g. a canary app) set the environment variable `FT_APP_VARIANT`.

 # Other enhancements
 - `fetch` is added as a global using [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch)
-- Instrumentation of system and http (incoming and outgoing) performance using [Next Metrics](https://github.com/Financial-Times/next-metrics)
-- Anti-search engine `GET /robots.txt` (possibly might need to change in the future)